seltmann/2017-04-21-ucsb/_episodes/new_dplyr_ggplot_lesson.md

 ----------
 - An R package extends the functionality of R beyond its out-of-the-box capabilities.
 Packages exist for all sorts of things (stats,
 - Last I checked, there are over [12,000 official packages for R](https://cran.r-project.org/web/packages/available_packages_by_name.html).
 This is quite overwhelming, and generally you install what you need as you go.
 For inspiration, select packages are sorted into groups by function at the [CRAN Task View](https://cran.r-project.org/web/views/).
+- The two packages were are using here are part of the [Tidyverse]( https://www.tidyverse.org), a group of packages that are produced by the same team and work well together.
+These are generally great complementary packages for data science.

 What is ggplot?
 ---------